lucylow/Yeezy-Taught-Me/README.md

 ---

-Training LSTM
+## Training LSTM
 * difficult to train because they require memory-bandwidth-bound computation
 * LSTM require 4 linear layer (MLP layer) per cell to run at and for each sequence time-step *

 ---

+## Data for Text Generation

+Potential text datasets to play with here https://cs.stanford.edu/people/karpathy/char-rnn/ If Yeezy Taught Me is run on new data, make sure corpus has at least ~100k characters.
+Ideally situation is ~1M characters.

+---
 ## Text_Parameters
-If Yeezy Taught Me is run on new data, make sure corpus has at least ~100k characters.
-Ideally situation is ~1M characters.

 * 'Name of the text dataset’ for input file
 * Path to the trained next-char prediction model saved on disk